mtl-brainhack-school-2019/franclespinas-biosignals/scripts/preproc-pipeline-struc.md

  0  |  x  |  x  |  x  |  x

 Let's say

-	1st row is a scannerOFF segment :(0) parse and keep this clean segment for direct process, (1) extract cardiac cycles and (2) add/save to quality model, (3) pickle dump dataframe and name block00
+- [ ] 1st row is a scannerOFF segment :(0) parse and keep this clean segment for direct process, (1) extract cardiac cycles and (2) add/save to quality model, (3) pickle dump dataframe and name block00

-	2nd and 3rd rows are scannerON segments :(0) parse and keep noisy segment for preprocessing, (1) create pandas object containing every channel (2) pickle dump dataframe and name block01 (or blocknn)
+- [ ] 2nd and 3rd rows are scannerON segments :(0) parse and keep noisy segment for preprocessing, (1) create pandas object containing every channel (2) pickle dump dataframe and name block01 (or blocknn)

-_do this for every segment_
+					_do this for every segment, so_ :

-***Build a for loop*** that passes through TTL channel and that concatenates segments of maximal values while ignoring other segments
+***Build a for loop that passes through TTL channel and that concatenates segments of maximal values while ignoring other segments***

 ## 3. Preprocessing noisy ECG ##